fakhrulKhir/garage/hugo/content/about/index.md

 Interested in software engineering and cyber security stuffs.
 Currently filling my time with sysadmin works and learning all the way I can (I am still an undergraduate student too).

-Credits to my officemate, Wildan.
+Credits to my officemate, Wildan (https://wzulfikar.com).
 I looked and used Hugo from him.

 Shout out to him!